apache/sling-whiteboard/remote-content-api/sample-graphql-api/README.md

 # Apache Sling Document-Oriented Content API - Sample GraphQL API

-To start this use
+To start this, build the sibling modules with `mvn clean install` in the parent folder of this one and then, in this folder, run

     mvn clean install exec:java

-In this folder, and open http://localhost:8080 - which might require logging in at http://localhost:8080/system/console first.
+Then open http://localhost:8080 - which might require logging in at http://localhost:8080/system/console first.

 This should redirect you to the main GraphQL endpoint, currently